CLNEulalia/Heroku-Django-Deployment-1/README.md

 # Example: DATABASE_URL=postgres://petsuser:pets@localhost:5432/pets
 ```

 8. Back in the Terminal, make sure **ALL** of your virtual environments are completely exited using the keyboard shortcut: <kbd>^</kbd> + <kbd>D</kbd> (control + D) or by typing `exit`.
 This is important because the environment variables you created are only loaded when you initially launch the environment.
 Once you've completely exited the shell, restart it with `pipenv shell` and test that your app is working locally (`python3 manage.py runserver`).
-If it is proceed to the next steps:
+If it is, proceed to the next steps:

 9. Run the Heroku commands to create your app.
-Make sure your in the directory where the `manage.py` file is in your project when you run these commands:
+Make sure you're in the directory where the `manage.py` file is in your project when you run these commands:

 > Login: